cowdingus/ssvm-nodejs-starter/README.md

 # Trianote
-This web app contains two sub apps (TrianglataCalculata and NoteUrDay) both are implemented using Rust (in the backend).
+This web app contains two sub apps (TrianglataCalculata and NoteUrDay) both are implemented using Rust and SSVM (in the backend).

 TranglataCalculata is a simple and fast triangle area calculator.
 NoteUrDay is a simple and fast note maker.

+## Prerequisites
+### Install Rust, Node.js, SSVM, and ssvmup
+If you have not done so already, follow these simple instructions to [install Rust, Node.js, SSVM, and ssvmup](https://www.secondstate.io/articles/setup-rust-nodejs/).

-## Dependencies
+### Dependencies
 You must have these in your node_modules contained in pkg directory :
 - express.js
 - body-parse